mrbaltadjieva/cookieclicker-bot/TheEconomicsBehindCookieClicker.md

 ---

-## 6. 🏆 The Long-Run Growth Policy
+## 7. 🏆 The Long-Run Growth Policy

 The success of the bot's strategy mirrors sound **macroeconomic growth theory:**

 1.  **Maximize Production:** Continuous, high-volume output (rapid clicking).
 2.  **Smart Reinvestment (Capital Deepening):** Continuously buying assets with the highest **MRPC** (higher-tier buildings).
+3.  **Intertemporal Balance:** Using the **Wait Time** analysis to decide when to invest now versus when to save for large capital projects.
-3.  **Technological Adoption (Endogenous Growth):** Prioritizing all efficiency-boosting upgrades.
+4.  **Technological Adoption (Endogenous Growth):** Prioritizing all efficiency-boosting upgrades.
-4.  **Leverage Compounding:** Utilizing Wrinklers as high-yield capital reserves.
+5.  **Leverage Compounding:** Utilizing Wrinklers as high-yield capital reserves.

 This approach is about maximizing **long-term consumption (cookies)** by ensuring current investment decisions are always optimal—a principle directly out of the **Ramsey Growth Model.**

 ---

-## 7. Why Automation Wins The Economic Race
+## 8. Why Automation Wins The Economic Race

 Why is the bot so much better than a human at managing this simple economy?

-* **Perfection in MRPC Calculation:** The bot never makes an emotional or hasty purchase.
-It perfectly executes the MRPC formula every single time.
+* **Perfection in Calculation:** The bot perfectly executes the MRPC and Wait Time formulas every single time.
 * **Zero Opportunity Cost:** No idle time, no delayed responses, no forgetting to pop wrinklers.
 Every decision is executed at the theoretical economic optimum.
 * **Scale:** The bot makes **10,000+ cost-optimization decisions per minute**, a frequency and accuracy a human simply cannot match.